hartwigmedical/serve/algo/README.md

 ## Outputs

-SERVE generates clinical evidence in the following datamodel:
+SERVE generates a database with the following datamodel:

-Efficacy evidences:
+*Efficacy evidences*:

 - The source of the evidence (e.g. CKB, VICC, etc.)
 - Treatment